Set up and perform a sine vibration test with ease

 One of the best methods for identifying resonances

-An effective way to bring a test item to failure if the failure arises from the excitation of a known resonance
+An effective way to bring a test item to failure, if the failure arises from the excitation of a known resonance

-A sine test outputs a single frequency sine tone at a defined amplitude and time.
-A random vibration test outputs random vibration that, throughout the test, include the entire frequency range of the test.
+A sine test outputs a single-frequency sine tone at a defined amplitude and time.
+A random vibration test outputs random vibration throughout the test that includes the test’s entire frequency range.
 Random testing is more realistic than sine testing because real-world vibration is inherently random.

-Identifying resonances in a test item.
+Identifying resonances in a test item

 Identifying issues with the shaker system (cracked armature, loose bolts, etc.).
-Variations in the response, especially if there are resonances that shift significantly, indicate there is an issue in the shaker system.
+Variations in the response, especially if there are resonances that shift significantly, indicate there is an issue in the shaker system

 Validating Fixtures.
-If the fixture has resonances in the test frequency range, the results of the test will be questionable.
+If the fixture has resonances in the test frequency range, the results of the test will be questionable

-Qualifying a product if product failure arises from the excitation of a known resonance.
+Qualifying a product if product failure arises from the excitation of a known resonance